 How to Properly Report a Pre-trip Inspection?

 According to current guidelines by the FMCSA, at least one inspection must be logged in your hours of service each day.
-Previously, drivers were also required to fill out a pre-trip inspection report each day as well.
+Previously, drivers were also required to fill out a pre-trip inspection report each day.
 However, recent changes in the guidelines now only require you to fill out an inspection report for the purpose of recording a defect found during your inspection.
 If you have uncovered no defects, you are no longer required to fill out the inspection report.

 Regardless of how long you’ve been working as a truck driver or how many other trucker safety tips you follow, the pre-trip inspection will serve you well to keep you safe as you go about your day.
-Discovering critical defects early can be the difference between making it to your next stop and ending up broken down on the side of the road, or worse still, involved in a preventable accident.
+Discovering critical defects early can be the difference between making it to your next stop and ending up broken down on the side of the road, or even worse, involved in a preventable accident.